-This isn't the only Mini-LED TV we'll see this year (we're expecting the technology make a huge splash in our list of the best TVs), but Samsung is first out of the gates to get it in our hands, and it sets one hell of a benchmark, and only makes us more excited about the other Mini-LED models still to come.
+This isn't the only Mini-LED TV about town though (we're expecting the technology to make a huge splash in our list of the best TVs over the coming years) but Samsung was first out of the gates to get it in our hands, and it sets one hell of a benchmark, and only makes us more excited about Mini-LED in a more general sense.

-We're testing the 65-inch model of the QN95A for this review.
+We're testing the 65-inch model of the QN95A for this review, to find out more about that, read how we test at T3.

 Samsung QN95A review: Price and features